kagzouli/StationDemoProject/terraformaws/README.md

  - This part is used to create all the station based on ECS fargate and docker image stored in dockerhub of the project Station Demo

+### eks

+ - This part is used to create all the station based on EKS fargate and docker image stored in dockerhub of the project Station Demo

+### ec2instance

+ - This part is used to create a EC2 instance in the private subnet

 ### stationdb_rds

  - This part is used to create the database AWS RDS of the project Station Demo